Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Squalane Oil

-Since it contains Oleic Acid, its hydrating power is a tad stronger than other oils with Linoleic Acid.
-If your skin type is dry, then this would be a good ingredient to look for.
+If your skin type is DRY, then this would be a good ingredient to look for.

-Apart from being hydrating, it’s also high in Vitamins A, C, and E. This means that it gives protection from the sun and UV damage.
+Apart from being hydrating, it’s also high in Vitamin E, C, and A. This means that it gives protection from the sun and UV damage.

-Since it’s rich in Linoleic Acid, it prevents the formation of fine lines and can lighten hyperpigmentation as well.
+Since rosehip oil is high in Linoleic Acid, it prevents the formation of fine lines and can lighten hyperpigmentation as well.

 Grape Seed Oil